The CDAC Network governance structure comprises two governance organs: the Board of Trustees; and, the General Assembly.

 Marian Casey-Maslen has over 20 year of experience in humanitarian response and development work.
 From 1993 to 2007, Marian lived in Sudan, South Sudan, Ethiopia and Kenya working with NGOs and donor agencies on a wide range of sectoral issues.
 In 2007, she joined the ACT Alliance in in Geneva working on policy issues including: accountability, climate change, disaster risk reduction, gender equality, security, and psychosocial support.
 In 2012 she took up the position of Executive Director of HAP International and contributed to the development of the Core Humanitarian Standard and the establishment of the CHS Alliance.
 With a health professional background, she has a Masters degree in Development Studies (Dublin) and a Masters in International Law in Armed Conflict (Geneva).

-Angela Rouse: Senior Programme Manager
+Senior Programme Manager

-Chris Ford: Disasters and Emergencies Preparedness Programme Grant Compliance Officer
+Programme Manager, Disasters and Emergencies Preparedness Programme

-Chris, a World Vision UK staff member, is seconded to the CDAC Network to ensure the DEPP complies with donor requirements and to manage the financial, risk and contractual components of programme.
-Chris brings with him three years of grant management experience on both development and emergency programmes from field postings in Sierra Leone with GOAL Ireland, and most recently in the Philippines as an Emergency Programme Coordinator with ChildFund.
+Chris Ford is seconded to the CDAC Network by World Vision UK to manage CDAC's project under the DEPP.
+Chris brings with him six years of grant management experience on both development and emergency programmes from field postings in Sierra Leone with GOAL Ireland, and most recently in the Philippines as an Emergency Programme Coordinator with ChildFund.
 Prior to working overseas, Chris worked on the BBC Proms with BBC Radio 3 between 2007 and 2010, before completing an MSc in NGOs and Development from the London School of Economics in 2011.

 Capacity Development Advisor